Available via API | Available via SDK | Needs configuration on Veriff’s side | Needs a separate integration | Needs a separate webhook |

 GET /attempts/{attemptId}/media[↗] to get a list of media objects and address media with the attempt ID

-Find decision and/or session related info
+Find session and/or decision related data

 You can get the data from three sources: